 The roomy interior has plenty of room for your wallet, a zipper pocket for your personal essentials, and a slip pocket for your phone.
 The flap closes with a magnetic snap, and the adjustable strap lets you carry as a shoulder bag, or across your body for more security when shopping and sightseeing.
 Beginners will be learning to insert a zipper and a magnetic snap, applying various interfacings, making a strap connector with d-rings, along with making an adjustable strap.

 We had a group of 11 testers, all of whose creative endeavors are showcased below.
 They provided us with awesome, meticulous feedback, and were truly instrumental in the final product now available.
 The pattern lends itself to endless customization, carrying on the Kaya Papaya Design mission of "your own unique style."
 This quick, fun sew will make wonderful Christmas presents for the stylish ones on your list.
-Be sure to take advantage of the one week pattern special pricing through November 25th.

 Check out the variety of the designs our testers made.
 And don't forget to check out their links.